Albania's Socialists set to win parliamentary vote - exit poll

-TIRANA Albania's ruling Socialist Party looked set to win Sunday's parliamentary election with between 45 and 49 percent of votes, an exit poll by Italy's IPR Marketing showed.
+TIRANA (Reuters) - Albania's ruling Socialist Party looked set to win Sunday's parliamentary election with between 45 and 49 percent of votes, an exit poll by Italy's IPR Marketing showed.

 The opposition Democratic Party is projected to win up to 34 percent of the vote.